-This is reflected in the simpler folk style, which has simmered into existence with a gradual influence from neighboring Benin and Tongo.Despite the power within Ghana's Highlife Music, it has not been fully tapped for a specific purpose.
-No political movements used it as a main tool for revolt.
-As a result, Highlife can not be confined or pointed back to one… Click To Tweet
+This is reflected in the simpler folk style, which has simmered into existence with a gradual influence from neighboring Benin and Tongo.Despite the power within Ghana's Highlife Music, it hasn't been fully tapped for a specific purpose.
+No political movements used it as a tool for revolt.
+As a result, Highlife can not be confined or pointed back to one particular… Click To Tweet

 Examples of Ghanaian Traditional Songs:

 Traditional Women’s Music from Ghana: Ewe, Fanti, Ashanti, and Dagomba is a great place to start when exploring Ghanaian Traditional Songs.

 Released in 1981, Traditional Women’s Music from Ghana features songs and dances attributed to women of the Ewe, Fanti, Ashanti, and Dagomba societies.

 In these societies, participation in music is restricted by both age and gender, and only women perform these songs using instruments and techniques that have been designated appropriate for them.